 - We provide a Tentacle docker image that can be configured to run as a worker.

 The Octopus Server includes a built-in worker.
 When you configure a deployment or runbook to run tasks on the server, it is handing off that work to the built-in worker.

 Octopus Cloud is running the Octopus Linux container.
 To ensure maximum cross-compatibility with both Windows and Linux, the built-in worker is disabled on Octopus Cloud.
-Instead, we provide you with the ability to choose from 3 dynamic workers, Windows Server 2016, Windows Server 2019, and Ubuntu 18.04.
+Instead, we provide you with the ability to choose from 2 dynamic workers, Windows Server 2019 and Ubuntu 22.04.
 Each worker type is a different worker pool.

 The built-in worker and dynamic workers were created to help get you started.
 Using them at scale will quickly expose their flaws.